majuss/ecoevolpara/source/vms.rst

 Virtual machines
 ****************

-Virtual machines or VMs proive a way to deploy software fast and easy (such as the geneious server).
+Virtual machines or VMs proive a way to deploy software fast, easy and reliable (such as the geneious server or a Microsoft-Office).

 Create a VM using QEMU
 ======================

-QEMU is...
+QEMU is a virtualisation software which enables users to create virtual machines with different parameters.

 You need to install QEMU:
 ::
-	aptitude install qemu
+	sudo aptitude install qemu

-Download an .iso file of an operating System.
+and download an .iso file of an operating System.
+Thats all you need to get you started.

-The usual QEMU-command we'll use is :code:`qemu-system-x86_64`.
+The usual QEMU-command we'll use is :code:`qemu-system-x86_64` (there are a lot of different one for other CPU-architectures).

 A typical command to start a QEMU-vm looks like that:
 ::